sadkellz/External-Melee-Camera/README.md

 This error occurs if Dolphin is not currently running, or is named something other than `Slippi Dolphin.exe`.
 + Make sure a Dolphin is running, and a game or replay is currently running.
 + If Dolphin is in fact running, try renaming the executable to `Slippi Dolphin.exe`.

+### Dolphin is crashing when trying to use certain functions
++ Check if your Slippi Launcher is updated to the latest version.
++ Try running Blender as administrator.
++ Try uninstalling Slippi and remove user files, then reinstall.

 ### My image sequence has a black frame
 This happens when an image sequence is started, as it takes a screenshot when it loads a state.